Follow us on: GitHub YouTube Vimeo Twitter LinkedIn

 Affective Interactive Systems

 We conduct research at the intersection of human computer interaction, affective computing, and artificial intelligence.
-With increased computing power, shrinking hardware, ubiquitous wireless networks, and widespread adoption of personal computing devices, we are entering into a new technological era of how humans interact with (affect-aware) machines.
-This is made possible through embedding (at times personal and imperceptible) low-cost and low-power sensors and devices into our everyday environments, whether through bio-responsive wearables and mobile devices, emotion-aware avatars in eXtended Reality (XR), or embodied personal assistants that exhibit emotional intelligence.
+Through the combination of increased computing power, shrinking sensors and actuators, and advanced (on-device) AI models, we are entering into a new technological era of how humans interact with (affect-aware) machines.
+This is made possible by integrating personal and imperceptible low-cost and low-power sensors and devices onto ourselves and into our everyday environments, which enables new forms of interaction, including: bio-responsive wearables and mobile devices, wireless affective haptics, novel eXtended Reality (XR) social interactions that leverage physiological data, or embodied personal AI assistants that exhibit emotional intelligence.

 • Recognition: Emotion data acquisition, annotation, and recognition algorithms